qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 needed.
 During the last years, several multipath extensions to transport protocols have been proposed {{RFC6824}},{{MPRTP}}, {{SCTPCMT}}.
 Multipath TCP
 {{RFC6824}} is the most mature one.
-It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}.
+It is already deployed on popular smartphones, but also for other use cases {{RFC8041}}{{IETFJ}}.

 With regular TCP and UDP, all the packets that belong to a given flow share the same 5-tuple that acts as an identifier for this flow.
-Such characterization prevents these flows from using multiple paths.
+This prevents these flows from using multiple paths.
 QUIC
 {{I-D.ietf-quic-transport}} does not use the 5-tuple as an implicit connection identifier.
 A QUIC flow is identified by a Connection ID.
-This enables QUIC flows to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
-The QUIC connection migration feature, specified in {{I-D.ietf-quic-transport}}, enables migrating a flow from one 5-tuple to another one, sustaining a connection over multiple network paths.
+This enables QUIC to cope with events affecting the 5-tuple, such as NAT rebinding or IP address changes.
+The QUIC connection migration feature, specified in {{I-D.ietf-quic-transport}}, enables migrating a flow from one 5-tuple to another one, sustaining a connection over different network paths.
 Still, there is a void to specify simultaneous usage of available network paths for a single connection.
-Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP.
-An performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.
+Use cases such as bandwidth aggregation or seamless network handovers would be applicable to QUIC, as they are now with Multipath TCP {{RFC8041}}{{IETFJ}}.
+Experience with Multipath TCP on smartphones shows that the ability to simultaneously use Wi-Fi and cellular during handovers improves the user perceived quality of experience.
+A performance evaluation of an early solution for such use cases and a comparison between Multipath QUIC and Multipath TCP may be found in {{MPQUIC}}.

-In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions of this draft to propose extensions to the current QUIC design to enable it to simultaneously use several network paths.
-This document focuses mainly on network paths that are distinguishable by an endpoint.
-This document is organized as follows.
+In this document, we leverage many of the lessons learned from the design of Multipath TCP and the comments received on the first versions of this document to propose extensions to the current QUIC design to enable it to simultaneously use several network paths.
+This document focuses mainly on network paths that are distinguishable by the endpoints.

+This document
+is organized as follows.
 It first provides in {{overview}} an overview of the operation of Multipath QUIC.
-It then states changes required in the current QUIC design {{I-D.ietf-quic-transport}} and specifies in {{spec}} the usage of multiple paths.
+It then states the required changes in the current QUIC design {{I-D.ietf-quic-transport}} and specifies in {{spec}} the usage of multiple paths.
 Finally, it discusses some security considerations.